-(Total: 20 marks) (ii) Obtain the written down values of the assets as at 31 December 2014.
-(2 marks) (i) Kanandusi Ltd.'s capital allowances for the year ended 31 December 2014.
+(ii) Obtain the written down values of the assets as at 31 December 2014.
+(2 marks) (Total: 20 marks) (i) Kanandusi Ltd.'s capital allowances for the year ended 31 December 2014.
 (14 marks)

 (a) Explain the major difference between the assessment of partnerships and that of companies for taxation purposes.